Burn Notice Characters

 Burn Notice TV character Alvaro Desantos played by Ivo Lopez, photo

 Mobster who tried to kill the only witness to his beating a pizza delivery boy until MW convinced his mob that he was an FBI informant in order to get them to remove him.
-Current location: At large.

 Seen in episodes: 3